 Social media is a free and effective way to connect with your audience.

-SEO: Search-engine optimization (SEO) refers to everything you can do to make your website more visible on search engines like Google.
+SEO: Search-engine optimisation (SEO) refers to everything that you can do to make your website more visible on search engines like Google.
 The majority of web traffic comes from people clicking on the first few unpaid search results that come up in a search, so it can be a very valuable tool.
-To find out what you can do to improve your site’s SEO, see our post on SEO Basics.
+To find out what you can do to improve your site's SEO, see our post on SEO Basics.

 Content marketing: Creating useful content that your target audience wants to see can help you attract and engage an online community.
 For example, a food shop could start a recipe blog, or a financial advisor might create a newsletter about saving for retirement.
 Content marketing includes blog posts, videos, email newsletters, podcasts, lists, magazines, how-to guides and infographics – whatever format will be most relevant to your brand and your users.

 In-person promotion: Word of mouth is always an effective marketing tool and can be especially valuable for connecting your site with the offline world.
 Talking to your friends and people in your network is a great way to start.
-But you can also volunteer in your community, do speaking engagements, host or sponsor events, and seize other opportunities to connect with your audience face to face.
+But you can also volunteer in your community, do speaking engagements, host or sponsor events and seize other opportunities to connect with your audience face to face.
 Wherever you go, tell people about your site!

 How to track your progress